 Autodesk's revenue recognition policy is in compliance with the provisions of the American Institute of Certified Public Accountants' Statement of Position 91-1, "Software Revenue Recognition" ("SOP 91-1").
-Revenue is recognized at the time of shipment, provided that no significant vendor obligations exist and collection of the resulting receivable is deemed probable.
+Revenue from resellers and distributors is recognized at the time of shipment to these parties, provided that no significant vendor obligations exist and collection of the resulting receivable is deemed probable.
 A portion of revenues related to certain customer consulting and training obligations is deferred, while costs associated with certain postsale customer obligations are accrued.